25+ Portfolio Design Trends in 2023

 This portfolio trend might be popular because it’s harder to visually show this work: Do you highlight code?

 The trick to making this portfolio design work is a strong image.
 It needs to be more than a headshot; it needs to have a moodiness to it.
 Then pair it with strong typography to make it obvious that this is a portfolio website and what you do.
-Keep all of that information above the scroll for the best chance at keeping visitors moving through the design.
+Keep all of that information above the scroll for the best chance of keeping visitors moving through the design.

 And a few nifty effects can’t hurt either.